arborworkflows/arborCollections/_posts/2015-06-09-creating-a-new-collection.md

 ## Get started

 You will need to open the [Arbor web app](https://arbor.kitware.com).
-Your screen should look something like this:

 For this exercise, you will need to log in; we will post more information about Arbor user accounts later.

 Once you are logged in, your screen should look like this: